Nanaki Bawa

 Online Editor

-Mackenzie Chen is a third-year majoring in Global Public Health and minoring in Data Science.
+Mackenzie Chen is a fourth year majoring in Global Public Health and minoring in Data Science.
 She is interested in the intersections of medicine, ethics, and health equity as it pertains to the contemporary age.
 Outside of the editorial board, she is involved in colorectal cancer research with the Li Lab, volunteering at Madison House, and serving as a member of the CGHE Student Advisory Board.

-Print & Communications Editor
+Print Editor